opource-Inc/Doctor-Prescription-Label-Reading/README.md

 There are several sources where we can obtain datasets for the above project:

-- [Publicly available datasets](): There are several publicly available datasets that you can use for the project.
-Some examples include the MNIST dataset, which contains handwritten digits, and the IAM handwriting dataset, which contains handwritten text.
+- [Publicly available datasets](): There are several publicly available datasets that you can use for the project which contains handwritten text.

 - [Crowdsourced datasets](): Another option is to create a crowdsourced dataset by asking people to contribute their handwritten prescriptions.
 This can be done through online platforms or by recruiting participants through a study.
+  - A croudsourced website to collect various data points to create datasets for research works/projects.

 - [Healthcare organizations](): You can also try reaching out to healthcare organizations, such as hospitals and clinics, to see if they are willing to share their datasets of handwritten prescriptions.